WillSnakeTaka/ParallelThx/README.md

 ## 🤖**About the song**
 The song is titled **"Cover Your Ears, Close Your Eyes, and Let the Silence Speak and Dance for Itself"**.
 It has:
 - An intro circus-like piano theme from last year
-- A merry-go-round piano piece from Winter C forum
+- A merry-go-round piano piece from Winter Composer forum
 - Random off-tune lyrics created with Synthesizer V voice, reflecting my syllabus one by one

 The song is intentionally playful, with a lighthearted approach to artistic expression.